Overview of Barth Syndrome

 During childhood most affected individuals are below-average in height and weight.
 This is often assumed to be evidence of poor nutrition or other secondary effects of a chronic illness, but that is rarely the case.
 In fact, some of the common nutritional treatments are contra-indicated.
 Through BSF´s registry, we have observed a growth pattern similar to but often more severe than constitutional growth delay with accelerated growth to normal height during mid- to late- teenage years.
-(Follow link to download Nutrition Fact Sheet)

 A failure of BTHS mitochondria to make adequate amounts of tetralinoleoyl-cardiolipin, an essential lipid (fat-like molecule) for normal mitochondrial structure and energy.
-(Follow link to download Metabolism of Barth Syndrome Fact Sheet)

 3-Methylglutaconic Aciduria, Type II (MGA, Type II)

-(Typically a 5- to 20-fold increase in an organic acid that can be measured in urine)
+(Variable but typically a 5- to 20-fold increase in an organic acid that can be measured in urine)